 Mix the glue and the water together a bit, then add 3 to 4 cups of shaving cream.
 This was fun, spraying the foam made the best hissing noise!

 I measured out the shaving cream, but if you would prefer, you can just squirt a large amount into the bowl!
+(If you have leftovers, try making this cool Shaving Cream Marbling on Paper!)

 To this mixture, add a half teaspoon of baking soda.